StephaneAkira/RWD-Project-FCC/Rothko Painting/Lesson.md

 # if we use 3 values it becomes

-top , left and rigt , bottom
+top , left and right , bottom

 # Note: